Website copy written the way ads are made.

 White-label web copy for client sites and pitches, structured for handoff to your design and dev teams.
 Voice matched to the brand, formatted to drop straight into the build.

-A small site in a couple of weeks; a larger one with many page types over several.
-It depends as much on how fast feedback comes back as on the writing itself — I scope a realistic timeline before we start.
+Writing content for a small site could take a couple of weeks; a larger one with many page types could take several weeks.
+It depends as much on how fast feedback comes back as on the writing itself; I scope a realistic timeline before we start, but the client has a part to play too, as always.

-A sense of who visits and what you want them to do, any existing brand voice or guidelines, and your sitemap or wireframes if you have them.
-If you don't, helping shape the structure is part of the work.
+We'll dicuss our process before we start, so you won't feel like you're in a vacuum, but here's a quick ouline.
+I'll need to get a sense of who visits your website, and what you want them to do, any existing brand voice or guidelines, and your sitemap or wireframes if you have them.
+If you don't, I can help to shape the structure of the website for you.

 Send the brief — or just the problem.
 I'll come back with whether and how I'd take it on.